 One of the main reasons to have this show on the list is to do with Ed O’Neill.
 Before Ed played the role of Jay Prichett, he was the main character Al Bundy in this comedy sitcom Married… with Children, but that’s not the only reason why you should watch this show.
 Much like Modern Family, this show follows the day-to-day life of an American family called the Bundys.

-While Married… with Children has had its own long-running success with 10 seasons, Modern Family fans have pointed out that the family dynamic of Al Bundy unhappily married with two children – a boy and a girl feels like an alternative version of his original marriage with DeDe and the children, Claire and Mitch.
-Regardless of this cool connection, Married… with Children is an awesome choice for shows like Modern Family.
+Created by Michael G. Moye and Ron Leavitt, Married… with Children has had its own long-running success with 11 seasons.
+Modern Family fans have pointed out that the family dynamic of Al Bundy, unhappily married to Peggy Bundy (Katey Sagal) with 2 children -Bud Bundy (David Faustino) and Kelly Bundy (Christina Applegate) feels like an alternative version of his original marriage with DeDe and the children, Claire and Mitch.
+Regardless of this cool connection, Married… with Children was a highly popular show in its time of airing on FOX networks and is an awesome choice for you.

 4. This Is Us (2016)

-Created by Dan Fogelman, This Is Us is an American romantic-family tragedy series that premiered on NBC.
-Starring an ensemble cast, the series follows the lives of Kevin, Kate, and Randall, three siblings who have to go through a unique set of personal struggles at different intervals in life.
+Created by Dan Fogelman, This Is Us is an American romantic-family tragedy series.
+Also featuring an ensemble cast, this series follows the lives of Kevin (Justin Hartley), Kate (Chrissy Metz), and Randall (Sterling K. Brown), 3 siblings who have to go through a unique set of personal struggles at different intervals in life.
 The trio is trying to find happiness and a way to get through a tragedy of their past.

-This series highlights the everyday rhythms of family life, the simple happiness of loving and being impatient with your parents or longing to be with your siblings.
-Additionally, Mandy Moore, Sterling K. Brown, and Milo Ventimiglia perform brilliantly.
-Definitely not as light-hearted in comparison to shows like Modern Family, but This Is Us has so much heart that all the tears will be worth it!
+The 6 seasons of this series highlight the everyday rhythms of family life, the simple happiness of loving and being impatient with your parents or longing to be with your siblings.
+This Is Us has been the no.1 broadcast drama for adults every season since it began airing on NBC.
+The series addresses heavy emotions of loss and guilt in an authentic and raw way, receiving high critical acclaim for its writing and performances from actors like Milo Ventimiglia and Mandy Moore.
+The family journey of This Is Us may not be as light-hearted as Modern Family, but it has so much heart that all the tears will be worth it!

 5. The Simpsons (1989)

-The longest running Animated comedy sitcom, The Simpsons, explores the lives of the said family living in Springfield – The father- Homer Simpson, is an idiotic man who usually comes off as selfish but does care for his family, while Marge is a hardworking, devoted wife and mother of 3 children, Bart, Lisa and Maggie.
+The longest running Animated comedy sitcom, The Simpsons, explores the lives of the said family living in Springfield – The father- Homer Simpson (voiced by Dan Castellanet), is an idiotic man who usually comes off as selfish but does care for his family, while Marge (Julie Kavner) is a hardworking, devoted wife and mother of 3 children, Bart (Nancy Cartwright), Lisa (Yeardley Smith) and Maggie.
+Created by Matt Groening, the show has been a part of viewers for more than 3 decades.
+This satirical representation of American life was first produced by Groening as animated shorts, later turned into a series, and they went on to be a regular sitcom on Fox.

 Bart is always up to some sort of mischief causing, while Lisa is a diligent, mature, and smart young girl, and Maggie.
 Well, she is just a normal baby (or is she?).
 Either way, by now, you might have realized just how similar the family dynamic sound to the Dunphys!
-The Simpsons has entertained generations and will surely be a great option for you if want to see awesome shows like Modern Family.
+The Simpsons has entertained generations with 35 seasons so far and won dozens of awards since it debuted as a series, including 35 Primetime Emmy Awards and 2 Peabody Awards.
+For a family comedy, you can’t go wrong with The Simpsons!

 6. Full House (1987)